-Apply to the social service centre at your place of permanent residence for a consultation
+Apply to the social service centre at your place of permanent residence for a consultation or a non-governmental organization for a consultation.

 Collect the documents required to apply to become a mentor